enmanueleperezart/sonic3air-for-Dreamcast/README.md

+This is an attempt to port this remaster to the Dreamcast console (a very early attempt actually).
+All the credits to the original Sonic 3 A.I.R. development team and any contributions are welcome!

+ORIGINAL DISCLAIMER BY THE SONIC 3 A.I.R.
+DEVELOPMENT TEAM:

 # Sonic 3 A.I.R.

 Source code incl. dependencies for "Sonic 3 - Angel Island Revisited", a fan-made remaster of Sonic 3 & Knuckles.